Ghost polygons, Poisson bracket and convexity: The Jacobi identity for the -ghost bracket

 \subsubsection{Opposite edges}

-We now define the {\em opposite} of an edge in a reduced configuration.
-Recall that a configuration is a tuple up to cyclic permutation. in this section we will denote $ \lfloor g_1,\ldots g_n\rfloor $, a tuple.
-We denote by the $\bullet$ the concatenation of tuples:
+We now define the {\em opposite} of an edge in a configuration.
+Recall that a configuration is a tuple up to cyclic permutation.
+In this section we will denote a tuple by $ \lfloor g_1,\ldots g_n\rfloor $.
+We denote by $\bullet$ the concatenation of tuples:

 We introduce the following notation.
 If $\theta$ is a visible edge of $G$, we define $\theta_+ = \theta_- = \theta$ and if $\theta$ is a ghost edge of $G$ then we define $\theta_+$ to be the visible edge after $\theta$ and $\theta_-$ the visible edge before.
 The opposite of an edge is $\theta^* \defeq \lfloor \theta_{+}\ldots\theta_{-} \rfloor $ where the ordering is an increasing ordering of visible edges from $\theta_{+}$ to $\theta_{-}$.
-More specifically \begin{enumerate} \item For a visible edge $g_i$, the opposite is the tuple $g_i^* = \lfloor g_i, g_{i+1}\ldots g_{i-1}g_i\rfloor$, \item while for a ghost edge $\phi_i$ the opposite is $\phi_i^* = \lfloor g_{i+1}g_{i+2}\ldots g_{i-1} g_i\rfloor$. \item if $\lceil h\rceil$ is a rank 1 configuration.
+More specifically \begin{enumerate} \item For a visible edge $g_i$, the opposite is the tuple $g_i^* = \lfloor g_i, g_{i+1},\ldots g_{i-1},g_i\rfloor$, \item while for a ghost edge $\phi_i$ the opposite is $\phi_i^* = \lfloor g_{i+1},g_{i+2},\ldots, g_{i-1}, g_i\rfloor$. \item if $\lceil h\rceil$ is a rank 1 configuration.
 The opposite of its unique edge $h$ is $h$ itself.

 \end{enumerate}